 As Leo Burnett once said, “what’s good for people, is good for business.”
-Delivering personalized offers to the consumer tribes most impacted by the pandemic is a perfect example.
+Delivering personalized offers to the consumer communities most impacted by the pandemic is a perfect example.
 Customers get the support they need, and brands are able to grow their business.

 And it’s not just a short-term win because people remember who shows up for them in hard times.
 This crisis will pass, but the brand relationships it launched will endure.